anvesha2art/ai_frameworks/README.md

 **Key Features:**
 1) Game Store: I added collectible coins and life keys during gameplay, a fully functional store with options for skin, accessories and background, all purchasable with collected coins.
 This transformed the sample game into a much more engaging product with long term retention goal.
 2) Dynamic audio: I added custom hooks using web audio API to generate a custom background music loop melody and unique sound effects for jumping, collecting and crashing.
-3) Cinematic Visuals: I introduced a parallax background effect where distant clouds move slower than near objects giving the game a sense of depth and speed.
+3) Cinematic Visuals: I introduced a parallax background effect where distant clouds move slower then near objects.
 The cinematic and dynamic field making the visual much more appealing.
 4) Revive mechanics: I implemented the ability to use collected life coins after a crash for an instant revive.

  **Run the AI Studio app:**